Sir Henry Crewe, 7th Baronet

 Sir Henry Crewe, 7th Baronet (1763 – 6 February 1819), born Henry Harpur, was the only son of Sir Henry Harpur, 6th Baronet, and Frances Greville, the second daughter of Francis Greville, 1st Earl of Warwick.
-He was born in 1763 and took his place as the owner of the estate when his father died in 1789.
+He was born in 1763 and succeeded his father as the owner of the estate upon his father's death in 1789.

-When he entered his upon his inheritance he became one of the richest land owners in Derbyshire with an income of £10000 a year.
-His principal home was the traditional family seat of Calke Abbey but he also took houses in the home counties to allow easy visits to London.
+When he inherited his land, he became one of the richest landowners in Derbyshire, with an annual income of £10,000.
+His principal home was the traditional family seat of Calke Abbey, but he also took houses in the home counties to allow easy visits to London.

-In 1792 Sir Henry married his mistress, a lady's maid called Ann or Nanny Hawkins.
-The marriage was described as an "unfortunate connection" by his mother Lady Frances and would have breached the usual conventions in society of the time.
+In 1792, Sir Henry married his mistress, a lady's maid called Nanny Hawkins.
+The marriage was described as an "unfortunate connection" by his mother, Lady Frances, and would have breached the usual conventions in society of the time.

 Sir Henry died in a coaching accident where he was thrown from his carriage and landed on his head.